holochain/docs-pages/src/pages/concepts/7_validation.md

 The entry and link types defined in an integrity zome go hand-in-hand with the validation function defined in that same zome; that is, the validation function should cover all the operations produced by the act of creating, updating, or deleting entries and links of those types.

-!!! note Non-determinism in validation functions Entries and action can be retrieved by hash, as can entire sequences of a source chain.
+!!! info Non-determinism in validation functions Entries and action can be retrieved by hash, as can entire sequences of a source chain.
 But collections such as links on a base or full agent activity reports can't be retrieved, because they change over time and would lead to non-determinism in validation results.
 This would cause different validation authorities to give different answers, leading to disagreement on the validity of an operation.

 Other sources of non-determinism, such as conductor host API functions that retrieve the time, read the cell owner's own state, generate a random number, or call a zome function in another cell, are disallowed for the same reason.